pygame-community/pygame-ce/docs/reST/ref/font.rst

    .. attribute:: point_size

-      | :sl:`Gets or sets the font's point_size`
+      | :sl:`Gets or sets the font's point size`
       | :sg:`point_size -> int`

-      Returns the point_size of the font.
-Will not be accurate upon initializing the font object when the font name is initalized as None
+      Returns the point size of the font.
+Will not be accurate upon initializing the font object when the font name is initalized as ``None``.

       .. versionadded:: 2.3.1